šŸ“·Credit: Amanda Luz Henning Santiago

-I’m Alexander Charles Kaufman, a writer and award-winning reporter covering energy and climate change.
+I’m Alexander Charles Kaufman, a writer and reporter covering energy and climate change.
 I’m a senior staff reporter at HuffPost.
+Sometimes I moderate panels at conferences, as you can see above.
 This is my personal newsletter.

 My reporting has taken readers all over the world, from China’s first atom-smashing lab to the Netherlands’ only nuclear reactor, Greenland’s ice sheet to the Munduruku people’s homeland in the Brazilian Amazon.
-I strive to understand the nuances of the energy transition and explain how decisions made in faraway capitals affect ordinary people in places like Mississippi, Puerto Rico and Taiwan.
+I strive to understand the nuances of the energy transition and explain how decisions made in faraway capitals affect ordinary people in places from Mississippi to Mongolia, Puerto Rico to Taiwan.

 During the early months of the pandemic, I wrote a children’s nonfiction book about aquatic ecosystems and the threats they face.
 It’s called Earth’s Aquarium, and it’s available here and in at least four languages.

-Three facts about I delight in telling people about this neighborhood:
+Three facts which I delight in telling people about our neighborhood:

 1. It was once called Yellow Hook, until 19th century officials changed the name to avoid associations with yellow fever.